Who are Village Home Learners?

 A Homeschool Dream Comes True

-by Loriann Schmidt, VH Parent and Teacher
+by Loriann Schmidt, VH Parent and Instructor

-Our early dreams of homeschooling came to a screeching halt when their happy child showed signs of sensory processing issues at a very young age.
+Our early dreams of homeschooling came to a screeching halt for the us when our happy child showed signs of sensory processing issues at a very young age.
 Wonderful ESD autism specialists diagnosed James with autism and he received amazing classes and therapy via the Early Intervention Program.
 Though worries of the future faded slowly as we saw improvement with all the supports, we still believed homeschooling was out of reach.
 A friend that homeschooled her own children asked me, “Why can’t you homeschool?
 You know your son and his needs better than any therapist or special ed teacher!”
 Indeed!
 Why had we so easily given up on homeschooling as an option?

 We sent James sent to kindergarten just blocks from home, thinking he could get professional support there to thrive.
 His IEP (Individualized Education Plan for special needs kids) was completed, the speech therapist was delightful and smart, and his kindergarten teacher seemed competent.
 On the 4th day, he came home crying.
 His teacher asked him not to read the big books to the other kids because it was making them “feel bad that they couldn’t read like he could”.
 By kindergarten, he was reading at 6th grade level.
 We pulled him out of school the very next day.
 Our friend was right: we DO know our son better than any teacher, special ed teacher or therapist!
 Homeschooling allowed us to completely manage James’ autism first-hand.
 We were right there when a new issue arose and had time to ensure that his every need was attended to.